 WHO WE ARE

 The Washington Literacy Center (WLC) has been helping DC residents with the greatest barriers and fewest resources learn to read since 1963.
 Starting as an all-volunteer initiative, the WLC has grown into a dynamic nonprofit focused on teaching skills necessary to thrive in the 21st century.
 We help students overcome some of the most difficult challenges including dyslexia, reading, math, and other barriers to education.

 We began more than 60 years ago with a mission:

-to provide students with direct instruction in reading, math, digital and financial literacy, along with workforce skills, so learners can enter a GED program, job-training program, or obtain or improve employment
+We provide students with direct instruction in reading, math, digital and financial literacy, along with workforce skills, so learners can enter a GED program, job-training program, or obtain or improve employment.

 The Washington Literacy Center relies on the support of our community.
 Make a donation today to help make reading a reality.